 Uranium-Lead (U-Pb) geochronology and age maps of northern Australia

 The U-Pb geochronology component of the program involves acquisition of new SHRIMP U-Pb ages from key samples, as well as compilation of existing U-Pb age data, both from Geoscience Australia and other sources.
 The U-Pb age compilation includes >4050 data points across Australia, with a particular focus on northern Australia.
 New data are being progressively added, and interim compilations have been published by Anderson et al. (2017) and Jones et al. (2018).
 The U-Pb age compilation will shortly be available for viewing and download as a webservice via the EFTF Portal.

 Samarium-Neodymium (Sm-Nd) and Lutetium-Hafnium (Lu-Hf) isotopic analyses of magmatic rocks to develop a Sm-Nd/Lu-Hf model age map of northern Australia

 The Sm-Nd isotopic composition of felsic magmatic rocks can be used to provide a broad indication of the bulk crustal age—a model age—of the middle and lower crustal source region of these rocks.
 A similar approach can be taken through Lu-Hf isotopic analysis of zircon.
-By combining the two isotopic systems to produce a Sm-Nd/Lu-Hf model age map over key parts of northern Australia, we can effectively ‘see’ into the deep crust and gain understanding of the nature of the rocks we are interested in.
+By combining the two isotopic systems to produce a Sm-Nd/Lu-Hf model age map over key parts of northern Australia, we can visualise the development of continental crust through time.

 Lead-Lead (Pb-Pb) isotopic analyses of sulphide minerals to develop a Pb map of northern Australia